 Olivia Simonds reflects on her time in Brooklyn this Spring during the Covid-19 pandemic.
 In the rain, the mailman looks like a painting.
 He is dressed in blue, leaning against a red wall beneath a cherry blossom, the bottom half of his face hidden behind an N95 respirator mask.
 His eyes are deep and serious,…

-Career Paths for the English Major, Humans of the English Department--Interviews with Faculty and Students, Influential writers, Studying English, Writing
+Career Paths for the English Major, English Department News, Studying English, Writing

 Professor Karen Osborn on Writing Her Novel, THE MUSIC BOOK